 Bottom Line

 Every used bike on the market is different, and for that reason there is a wide range of expected resale values for each one.
 But if you’re banking on trading in your new mountain bike after riding it for just one year, think again.
-Even though mountain bikes appear to lose much of their monetary value over time, that doesn’t mean our enjoyment of them has to wane.
+Even though mountain bikes appear to lose much of their monetary value over time, that doesn’t mean our enjoyment has to wane.
 It’s still up to the rider to maximize time in the saddle to soak up all the real value!

 What’s your experience: Have you ever bought or sold a used bike for a crazy low or crazy high price?